We understand the Quantity of Money as a “quantity” (trillion dollars, lump sum) but it is not quite the same kind of thing as a trillion “gallons.”

 So, from an “Austrian Economics” perspective, how does the theory of Von Mises accommodate this new system of the quantity theory?
 Gold is not part of the “money supply,” nor is any form of specific commodity legal tender.
 It is all electronic today.

 I would point to the later work of the Austrian economist, F.A.
 Hayek, who published “Denationalisation of Money” (1976) and proposed floating exchange rates as a formal, and privatized, system.
-He had earlier published “Monetary Nationalism and Economic Order” (1938) and the new global view of currency competition was more realistic.
+He had earlier published “Monetary Nationalism and Economic Order” (1938) and the new global view of currency competition is more realistic.
 There are seven major currencies traded today, and thus seven central banks are in competition, with a bit also of cartel behavior.
 The governments believe such power is necessary, as did Augustus.
 Income taxes depend on these Units of Accounting.

 Some new Blockchain products are offering to entitle units of gold weight in ownership on the public ledger.
 Any asset can be attached and entitled on the blockchain used for it.
 Logically, units of gold and silver will become popular as a store of value if they can be traded even more liquidly on a blockchain, and cashed for other assets (including one of the seven majors).